 - 3 cups water or low sodium chicken broth

 - 1 packet sazón con achiote y culantro

 - 1 cube chicken bouillon or more if needed

-- 1/3 cup tomato sauce or 2 tbsp tomato paste
+- 2 tbsp tomato paste or 1/3 cup tomato sauce

-- 1 teaspoon Italian seasoning consists of dried herbs such as basil, marjoram, oregano, rosemary, and thyme
+- 1 teaspoon dried Italian seasoning or oregano Italian seasoning consists of dried herbs such as basil, marjoram, oregano, rosemary, and thyme

 - 1/4 cup fresh cilantro, chopped optional